Hollywood hunting for China pot of gold

-HONG KONG (Reuters) - A sharp rise in China’s box office revenues last year, thanks to the moneyed middle-class willing to pay top prices for a trip to the cinema, has brought Hollywood hunting for local partners who can help them crack the booming Chinese market.
+HONG KONG, July 11 (Reuters) - A sharp rise in China’s box office revenues last year, thanks to the moneyed middle-class willing to pay top prices for a trip to the cinema, has brought Hollywood hunting for local partners who can help them crack the booming Chinese market.

 Co-productions are exempt from China’s strict quotas on the number of foreign films allowed in the country, giving the major studios a better chance at having movies released widely in the country if they can find a local partner.
 And the market, which generates more than $2 billion annually at box offices according to the Motion Picture Association of America, is expanding.